-I’ve been asked this by some couples who are full-time professionals, and my opinion on this is somewhat unconventional among my peers.
+I’ve been asked this by some couples who are full-time professionals.
+And my opinion on this is somewhat unconventional among my peers.
 I grew up in the West, and having a live-in maid was only an option for the very wealthy.
-This is because domestic workers in the West get the same employment rights as other workers, such as overtime pay, paid time off, sick leave, health insurance, Social Security (similar to CPF), and regular holidays.
-Having a maid in Singapore, however, is far more affordable as cheap migrant labor is abundant in Southeast Asia, and they don’t have the same employment rights. (more…)
+This is because domestic workers in the West get the same employment rights as other workers.
+They get overtime pay, paid time-off, sick leave, health insurance, Social Security (which is similar to CPF), and regular holidays.
+Having a maid in Singapore, however, is far more affordable as cheap migrant labor is abundant in Southeast Asia.
+And they don’t have the same employment rights. (more…)

 It seems that work-life balance is something more and more people are striving for these days.
 I recently attended a “work-life balance” seminar especially aimed towards women, which was given by a government-supported agency.
 I was hoping to learn another expert’s view on this.
 Unfortunately, the expert failed to ask an essential question before tackling how to achieve this balance. (more…)